Bill to expand birth control access in Idaho heads to Governor Little's desk - Local News 8

 BOISE, Idaho (KIFI) - A new bill expanding birth control access in Idaho is one signature away from becoming state law.

-By just one vote, Senate Bill 1234, passed the Idaho House Representatives yesterday.
-Under the new bill insurance companies in Idaho will be required to cover up to six months of birth control, instead of 1one to three months.
+By just one vote, Senate Bill 1234, passed the Idaho House Representatives Monday.
+Under the new bill insurance companies in Idaho will be required to cover up to six months of birth control, instead of one to three months.

 Those who voted against the bill say that putting requirements on insurance companies is not something the government should be doing.